adamtcdev/pylipsum/README.md

 # pylipsum
-pylipsum is a clone of Pypsum.
+pylipsum is a similar clone of Pypsum.
 It is a program written in Python that interfaces with lipsum.com (courtesy of James Wilson) to generate Lorem Ipsum text, which is useful for template designing when lots of mock-up text is needed.

 - Old code: https://code.google.com/archive/p/pypsum/